 An "Overall Top Performer" is awarded only to those providers who, according to the survey results, have received a ranking at or above the 100th percentile for Overall Quality of Care

 BJC HealthCare has four of the seven Magnet-designated facilities in Missouri and the only facilities in the St. Louis metro area: Barnes-Jewish Hospital, Boone Hospital Center, Memorial Hospital Belleville, Missouri Baptist Medical Center and St. Louis Children's Hospital.

 Magnet designation was developed by the American Nurses Credentialing Center to designate health care organizations showing quality patient care, nursing excellence and innovations in professional nursing practice.

-BJC HealthCare has the only cancer center in Missouri, The Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine to be designated a Comprehensive Cancer Center by the National Cancer Institute (NCI), also earning an "exceptional" rating in July, the highest possible rating by the NCI.
+BJC HealthCare has the only cancer center in Missouri, The Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine to be designated a Comprehensive Cancer Center by the National Cancer Institute (NCI), also earning an "exceptional" rating, the highest possible rating by the NCI.